Table of Contents[Hide][Show]

 The Most Important Key to Implementation of Traditional Diet

 However you choose to implement your Traditional Diet, the most important key is to focus on ample amounts of the sacred foods.
-These foods include raw grassfed butter, organ meats like liver, egg yolks from outdoor chickens, fish eggs, and fermented fish liver oils like cod liver oil.
+These foods include raw grassfed butter, organ meats like liver, egg yolks from outdoor chickens, fish eggs (roe), and fish liver oils like cod liver oil.

 Don’t skimp on these critical foods!
 You can round out your diet with whatever whole food staples comprised the general eating pattern of your ancestors, but the sacred foods should always remain the focal point of the diet to ensure maximum health and immunity to disease both infectious and chronic.